-Invepar has managed the Guarulhos International Airport since late 2012 and it will operate it for the next 20 years.More than 30 million passengers travel through South America’s largest airport each year.
-This amount is expected to jump to 60 million when all of the planned investments are completed.In order to ensure the highest standard of quality in the management and operation of the Airport, Invepar has partnered with Airport Company South Africa (ACSA), which already operates some of the most efficient airports in the world, such as Johannesburg, South Africa and Mumbai, India.
+Invepar manages the São Paulo GRU International Airport since the end of 2012 and will operate it for more 20 years.
+The largest airport in South America receives more than 36 million passengers per year, a number that will increase to 60 million when all the forecasted investments are completed.
+To ensure the highest quality standard in the administration and operation of the Airport, Invepar partnered with Airport Company South Africa (ACSA), which already operates some of the world's most efficient airports such as the Johannesburg airport, in South Africa, and the Mumbai airport, in India.

 The garage building was inaugurated in May 2013, adding more than 2,600 parking spaces.
 The building has an eight-story structure and area of 89,000 sq.m.
 After the inauguration, the airport will have 7,500 places, representing an increase of 87% in number of places available before the concession.
 A new aircraft yard will also be built, with 36 spaces.
 Other two hotels should be built, as well as a convention center and a mall.